NaijaknowhowNaijaknowhowNaijaknowhow

 Conclusion:

-Funding your domiciliary account is very easy with the methods we’ve provided above, hopefully, you find it helpful.
+Depositing money into your domiciliary account is very easy with the methods we’ve provided above, hopefully, you find it helpful.
+One of the easiest ways to deposit money into your account remains to have the actual cash needed, this can be directly sourced through the BDCs (popularly known as Blackmarket or Bureau De Change), nevertheless, if you intend to explore other interesting money transfers platforms, then you may need certain information/documentation (highlighted above) before you can use this option.
 When funding your DOM account from outside the country always make sure you have all the accurate information about your account and your bank name.

 • How to Block or Deactivate Bank USSD Code in Nigeria